 It is best to adopt a

-If someone wants to lose weight, they should be aware of everything that they eat and drink each day.
-The most effective way to do this is to log every item that they consume, in either a journal or an online food tracker.
+If someone wants to lose weight, they should be aware of what they eat and drink each day.
+The most effective way to do this is to log these items in either a journal or an online food tracker.

 Mindful eating is a practice where people pay attention to how and where they eat food.
 This practice can enable people to enjoy the food they eat and maintain a